CagriCatik/Python/webpage/docs/python-guide/10_Advanced/01_Mypy/README.md

-# Mypy Static Type Checker Tutorial
+# Mypy Static Type Checker

 In this tutorial, we'll explore the benefits of using Mypy, a powerful static type checker for Python.
 While code editors can catch some mistakes when annotating object types, Mypy ensures a more comprehensive check of types, especially in complex scenarios.